electraone/datafiles/README.md

 Welcome to the public repository of the Electra One MIDI Controller project.
 The repository is meant for people who want to help with development of synthesizer definitions (Electra Instrument Files) and Electra presets.

 We would like encourage people to share their work - their presets and instrument files.
-That is the way to make Electra One a very useful device and it will make synthesizer programming very accesible to people without deeper knowledge of MIDI.
+That is the way to make Electra One a very useful device and it will make synthesizer programming accesible to people without deeper knowledge of MIDI.

 Also, we would like to ask you to share your ideas and frustrations with us.
 We will do our best to reflect them in future releases of both Electra One firmware and Electra Editor.